-Crystal Clear is a 13,271 acre timber sale proposed in the White River watershed in Mt.
+Crystal Clear is proposed in the White River watershed in Mt.
 Hood National Forest just north of the Confederated Tribes of Warm Springs boundary.
 This area is home to spectacular winter and summer recreation opportunities accessible along Highway 26, and also plays the significant role of sequestering and storing carbon, which is critical to mitigating the projected effects of climate change.

 In 2014, wolf tracks were confirmed by wildlife agencies in the White River area of Mt.
 Hood National Forest, and within the Crystal Clear project area.
 The two-year old male wolf that made its way to our forests this year is collared OR-25 from the Imnaha Pack in eastern Oregon.
-Its arrival brings up questions about whether there is suitable habitat to sustain a wolf population on Mt.
-Hood.
-With more than 3,000 miles of roads and logging occurring in thousands of acres of our wild lands every year, we need a paradigm shift to keep wolves around.
+In the winter of 2017 ODFW trail cameras documented a pair of wolves in the area and in August of 2018, the pair was confirmed to have at least two pups.

-Bark believes that instead of pursuing activities which degrade native forest, the agency should prioritize decommissioning roads which are currently damaging to the ecosystem, restoring wildlife such as beavers which can bring further recovery of the watershed, and promoting the natural and invigorating role of fire on the Eastside of Mt.
+Instead of pursuing activities which degrade native forest, Bark believes that the Forest Service should prioritize decommissioning roads which are currently damaging to the ecosystem, restoring wildlife such as beavers which can bring further recovery of the watershed, and promoting the natural and invigorating role of fire on the eastside of Mt.
 Hood.